Hero image desktop Hero image mobile

 By 2030 the Australian red meat and livestock industry aims to be carbon neutral.

-CN30 means the Australian red meat and livestock industry will make no net release of greenhouse gas (GHG) emissions into the atmosphere by 2030, as measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
-The Australian red meat industry is working towards this by reducing methane emissions through innovative technologies and practices , such as improved genetics, new types of livestock feeds and grazing management.
+The Australian red meat industry is working towards this by reducing methane emissions through innovative technologies and practices , such as improved genetics, new types of livestock feeds and grazing and land management.

-Can the red meat industry help address global warming?
+Can the red meat industry help address national emissions?

 So is it environmentally sustainable to eat red meat?